LTER-Europe/EnvThes/README.md

 - Commits conversion results and tests logs to this repository
 - and deploy RDF vocabulary to OntoStack to be served to humans and machines

-This workflow is an extension of [excel2rdf](https://github.com/fair-data-collective/excel2rdf-template) workflow.
+This workflow is an extension of [excel2rdf](https://github.com/fair-data-collective/excel2rdf-template).

 # OntoStack